15/05/23

 Further on, it is important that the audit committee reflects and documents in the minutes from board meetings that the audit committee has complied with its responsibility to inform the Board of Directors about the financial reporting process and recommendations or proposals to ensure its integrity.
 It is of particular importance that the audit committee concentrates its attention on accounting items with material estimation uncertainty.

-Requirements for the audit committee: | Examples of how the requirements can be complied with: |
+Requirements for the audit committee: Examples of how the requirements can be complied with:

-Inform the Board of Directors about the result of the statutory audit and explain how the audit contributed to financial reporting with integrity and the role of the committee in that process. | Examples of questions that can contribute to supporting the work of the audit committee: “The committee was informed about the assessment and the assumptions used by the management to make the estimates”, “The committee questioned some parameters and assumptions in the model”, “The committee further made an inquiry to the company’s auditor to confirm correct understanding of the regulations”, “The committee made an inquiry to the management about sensitivity in the calculations and thus the outcome of the assessment by changing parameter x, y z”. |
+“The committee was informed about the assessment and the assumptions used by the management to make the estimates”, “The committee questioned some parameters and assumptions in the model”, “The committee further made an inquiry to the company’s auditor to confirm correct understanding of the regulations”, “The committee made an inquiry to the management about sensitivity in the calculations and thus the outcome of the assessment by changing parameter x, y z”.

-Make recommendations to the Board of Directors to ensure integrity in reporting. | In order to support the integrity of the financial reporting process it is natural that the audit committee has sufficient insight into the financial reporting process and items subject to estimates in the financial statements.
-This can be supported by the management presenting documentation describing the internal control over financial reporting and the basis for the assessment of key items subject to estimates in the financial statements in sufficient detail for the audit committee to make recommendations or proposals to the Board of Directors in order to secure integrity of the financial reporting process. |
+This can be supported by the management presenting documentation describing the internal control over financial reporting and the basis for the assessment of key items subject to estimates in the financial statements in sufficient detail for the audit committee to make recommendations or proposals to the Board of Directors in order to secure integrity of the financial reporting process.

 Inform the Board of Directors about the assessment of auditor’s independence

-The explanations should comprise the process the audit committee has followed to monitor the auditor’s independence, including the use of instructions, approval of services, material discussions with the auditor and the auditor’s confirmation regarding their independence.
 The documentation supporting the conclusions can comprise description of services provided, duration or timing of deliveries, assessment of threats and description of measures, estimated effect on the audited consolidated financial statements and the assessment of materiality.
-Other useful documentation is description of the 70% calculation made by the auditor. |
+Other useful documentation is description of the 70% calculation made by the auditor.

 Monitoring the auditor’s work is made through ongoing contact with the statutory auditor.
 The work is made somewhat easier through the reporting requirements from the auditor to the audit committee.
 The statutory auditor or the audit firm of public-interest entities is required to prepare a detailed additional report in addition to the audit report to the audit committee.
 The report shall include among other things: